control-course/control-course.github.io/docs/avionics/stepbystep/index.md

     * :material-step-forward: Follow this link as part of the current step, then come back to this page to continue.
     * :material-information: This link is for reference, you don't need to follow it right now.
+    * (no icon): assume it's just for reference unless it's obviously essential, then let us know so we can fix the docs.

 !!! note